tylernguyen/x1c6-hackintosh/docs/1_README-HARDWAREandBIOS.md

 # Hardware and BIOS:

 > ## PM981:
 For installation on the factory drive `PM981`, please refer to [Issue #43](https://github.com/tylernguyen/x1c6-hackintosh/issues/43).
+A note however, installation and upgrading on the `PM981` can be problematic and troublesome.
+For a smoother experience, replace it with an aftermarket NVMe.
+For that, refer to [dortania/Anti-Hackintosh-Buyers-Guide](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/Storage.html).

 > ## WiFi and Bluetooth: